AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

 [Browser(BrowserType.Firefox, Lifecycle.ReuseIfStarted)]
 public class BellatrixBrowserLifecycleTests : WebTest
 ```
-If you place attribute over the class all tests inherit the Lifecycle.
-It is possible to place it over each test and this way it overrides the class Lifecycle only for this particular test.
+If you place the attribute over the class all tests inherit the Lifecycle.
+It is possible to place it over a given test to override the class Lifecycle only for that particular test.
 ```csharp
 [Test]
 public void PromotionsPageOpened_When_PromotionsButtonClicked()